jtaw5649/hyprspaces-rs/README.md

 hyprspaces aims to make paired workspaces feel effortless across multiple monitors, with a small Rust CLI that mirrors Hyprland's own workflows.

+## Status

+This repository is the legacy Rust CLI.
+The native Hyprland plugin is being developed at https://github.com/jtaw5649/hyprspaces.

 ## At a Glance

 | Goal | What You Get | Why It Matters |